Autossential/autossential.github.io/mkdocs/docs/core/Check Point.md

-Checks if a given expression is true, if not, thrown the specified exception.
+Checks if a given expression is true, if is not, thrown the specified exception.

 ![](../img/activities/CheckPoint.png)